 Every 17 seconds, a person in the United States is diagnosed with diabetes.
 Currently, almost 26 million Americans have diabetes and of these, 7 million Americans do not know they have the disease.
 Diabetes is a serious disease in which blood glucose or blood sugar levels are above the normal range.
 Diabetes is a group of diseases marked by high levels of blood glucose resulting from defects in insulin production, insulin action, or both.
 Most people with diabetes have type 2, and now more young people, and adults have the disease because many are overweight or obese.
 To add, there is an estimated 79 million Americans over age 20 who have prediabetes.
 Which means their blood glucose levels are higher than normal, but not yet high enough to be called diabetes.
 People with prediabetes are more likely to develop diabetes within 10 years and they are more likely to have a heart attack or stroke.
 If diabetes is not managaed, it can lead to series complications and problems such as heart disease, stroke, vision loss, kidney disease, and nerve damage.
 But people with diabetes can take steps to control the disease and lower their risk of complications.
 Research shows that eating well and exercise are at least two keys to success for diabetes control.

 Maintaining a healthy diet is important for everyone, but it is especially important for people with diabetes.
 A healthy meal plan can make all the difference to a person struggling to keep their blood sugar under control.
-Two interesting foods that have grown in popularity as natural remedies to keep blood sugars under control are a fiber called inulin, and nopal, or prickly pear cactus.
+Two interesting foods that have grown in popularity as natural remedies to lower blood sugars are a fiber called inulin, and nopal, or prickly pear cactus.

 Fiber is the indigestible part of plant foods, and it plays an important role in the digestive process for everyone.
 Fiber is a type of carbohydrate (just like sugars and starches) but since it is not broken down by the human body, or digested it does not contribute any calories and has no effect on blood glucose levels.
 Fiber helps move foods along the digestive tract and adds bulk to stool to speed its passage through the bowel and promote regular bowel movements.
 But fiber also delays sugar absorption, helping to better control blood sugar levels.
 In addition, fiber binds with cholesterol and may reduce the level of cholesterol in the blood.
 Lastly, fiber helps prevent constipation and reduces the risk of certain intestinal disorders.
 The goal for all Americans is to consume at least 25 grams to 35 grams of fiber per day.
 Foods examples that contain fiber include fruits, vegetables, legumes, and whole grain breads, cereals, and pastas.
 It is recommended and important that individuals with or at risk for diabetes stay away from foods with simple sugars like candy, sugary drinks like soda or juice, white bread, cakes and pastries.
 These foods have “empty calories”, no nutritional value and can cause dramatic spikes in blood sugar levels.